 Cleveland, Ohio Sexual Orientation Discrimination Employment Lawyers

-There is a growing social and legal trend towards prohibiting sexual orientation discrimination in the workplace.
-According to a study by the Human Rights Campaign, 92% of Fortune 500 companies include sexual orientation in their anti-discrimination policies.
-Twenty-two states and the District of Columbia now ban private employers from discriminating on the basis of sexual orientation.
-Twenty of those states and D.C. ban gender identity discrimination as well, providing protection for private-sector transgender employees.
-On the local level, many cities across the nation, including all the large cities in Ohio, have ordinances prohibiting sexual orientation discrimination.
+In the early 2000s, a growing social and legal trend towards prohibiting sexual orientation discrimination in the workplace began to blossom.
+According to a study by the Human Rights Campaign, by 2013, 92% of Fortune 500 companies included sexual orientation in their anti-discrimination policies.
+By 2020, nearly half the states and the District of Columbia banned private employers from discriminating on the basis of sexual orientation.
+On the local level, many cities across the nation, including all the large cities in Ohio, had ordinances prohibiting sexual orientation discrimination.

-Despite this trend, neither federal nor Ohio employment discrimination statutes explicitly ban discrimination on the basis of sexual orientation.
-Repeated legislative attempts to add such a protection to the statutes have failed.
-Citing the lack of a clear statutory ban, courts have held that private employers in Ohio can fire LGBT employees for not being heterosexual.
-Shocking as that may seem, it has held true even for the proverbial employer who explicitly tells an employee “you’re fired because you’re gay.”
+Despite that trend, until June 2020 neither federal nor Ohio employment discrimination statutes banned discrimination on the basis of sexual orientation.
+Repeated legislative attempts to add such a protection to the statutes failed.
+Citing the lack of a clear statutory ban, courts held that private employers in Ohio could fire LGBTQ employees for not being heterosexual.
+Shocking as that may seem, it held true even for the proverbial employer who explicitly told an employee “you’re fired because you’re gay.”

-Protecting the rights of LGBT employees in Ohio
+Protecting the rights of LGBTQ employees in Ohio

-Ironically, the first place to look may be right back to Title VII, the central federal employment discrimination law.
-In 2015, the U.S. Equal Employment Opportunity Commission—the federal agency tasked with interpreting federal employment discrimination law—announced it would start interpreting the ban on “sex” discrimination in Title VII to also include “sexual orientation” discrimination.
-Although that position seemed like a long-shot at first, two federal courts of appeals have now adopted it.
+In 2015, the U.S. Equal Employment Opportunity Commission—the federal agency tasked with interpreting federal employment discrimination law—announced it would start interpreting the ban on “sex” discrimination in Title VII of the Civil Rights Act to also include “sexual orientation” discrimination.
+Although that position seemed like a long-shot at first, two federal courts of appeals soon adopted it.

 In a ground-breaking 2017 decision, the Seventh Circuit Court of Appeals became the first federal court of appeals to hold that Title VII bans sexual orientation discrimination, in a case called Hively v.
 Ivy Tech.
 In February 2018, the Second Circuit Court of Appeals followed suit in a case called Zarda v.
 Altitude Express, Inc. Until these two cases, federal courts of appeals had consistently rejected claims of sexual orientation discrimination brought under Title VII.
-One of those courts is the Sixth Circuit, which has jurisdiction over Ohio.
-It seems likely the Supreme Court will soon resolve the issue.
+One of those courts was the Sixth Circuit, which has jurisdiction over Ohio.

 Title VII “sex stereotyping” claims might protect gay and lesbian employees in Ohio.

-Title VII offers another potential avenue of protection, arising from the Supreme Court’s 1989 decision in Price Waterhouse Coopers v.
+Before Bostock, the options were limited for LGBTQ employees in Ohio.
+Title VII offered a potential avenue of protection, arising from the Supreme Court’s 1989 decision in Price Waterhouse Coopers v.
 Hopkins.
 The plaintiff in that case was denied a promotion because her employer considered her too “macho.”
 The Supreme Court held that Title VII bars employers from making decisions on the basis of “stereotypes” about the way men and women should act because that is discrimination on the basis of sex.
-Following Price Waterhouse, gay and lesbian employees have successfully sued their employers under Title VII, claiming they were discriminated against—not because of their sexual orientation—but because they do not conform to traditional gender norms.
+Following Price Waterhouse, gay and lesbian employees successfully sued their employers under Title VII, claiming they were discriminated against—not because of their sexual orientation—but because they do not conform to traditional gender norms.

-Whether these “sex-stereotyping” claims succeed has depended on both careful pleading and the mannerisms or appearance of the employees at issue.
+Whether these “sex-stereotyping” claims succeeded depended on both careful pleading and the mannerisms or appearance of the employees at issue.
 Two cases from the Sixth Circuit offer an illustrative contrast.

 In Smith v.
 City of Salem, the Salem, Ohio Fire Department suspended a transsexual lieutenant after he began expressing a feminine appearance in line with his diagnosed Gender Identity Disorder.
 Reversing the district court’s dismissal of the complaint, the Sixth Circuit held that the plaintiff sufficiently stated a claim of sex-stereotyping because he alleged he was discriminated against for “his failure to conform with sex stereotypes about how a man should look and behave. . . .”